Judy Pace: Early life and career

-Pace was born the second of two daughters in Los Angeles, California, to an airplane mechanic and a dressmaker.
-Pace's older sister Jean Pace Brown was an activist who was married to musician and actor Oscar Brown, Jr. After high school, Pace attended Los Angeles City College, majoring in sociology.
-Pace made her film debut as one of the title characters in William Castle's 13 Frightened Girls (1963).
+Pace born in Los Angeles, California, to an airplane mechanic and a dressmaker.

+After graduation from Dorsey High School, Pace attended Los Angeles City College, majoring in sociology.
+She made her film debut as one of the title characters in William Castle's 13 Frightened Girls (1963).
 She got her first major break in Hollywood in 1968 as the first black villainess on TV with her role as Vickie Fletcher in the hit ABC-TV soap-opera/drama series Peyton Place.
 Also in 1968, Pace was singled out for praise by noted film critic Roger Ebert, for her performance in the popular youth-oriented film, Three in the Attic:The find in this movie, for my money, is the young black actress Judy Pace, who is terrific.
 Variety calls her "the most beautiful black actress in Hollywood," which is debatable since beauty is in the eye of the beholder, etc., but she's a quick, funny actress who can put an edge on a line and keep a scene sparkling.